All you need to know to plan the perfect vacation in Ireland with kids: practical tips and advice from an Ireland resident and mum of 2

 B is for Baby Equipment

-Baby equipment and food are easy to find in Ireland in supermarkets and specialised stores.
+Baby equipment and food are easy to find in Ireland in supermarkets and specialized stores.

 C is for Car Seats